 - Higher overhead (big offices, managers, slower decision-making)

-- Slower response times (dispatch departments, bottlenecks)
+- Longer response times

-1. Speed Wins (Show Up Faster)
+1. Speed Wins

-2. Personal Service Wins (Know Their Name)
+2. Personal Service Wins

 You cost 15% more than the big guy.
 They don't care, because you treat them like a person, not a job number.